 The word mucous brings up a vision of a runny nose when you have a common cold.
 Not very pleasant.
 However, mucous is a very valuable and healthy substance to have in the body.
 Every membrane within our body has a mucous layer overlying it, including the inside of our nose.
 The excess mucous that comes from a nasal cold is simply the body’s method of protecting us and helping us get rid of the cold.
 A better term and one that we physicians and researchers use is biofilm.
 The mucous layer or biofilm is a dense layer of protein-like material that adheres to the inside lining of our intestinal tract.
 It is the first line of defense in the gut and prevents bacteria from moving through and attacking the wall of the gut itself.
 In addition, we have a vigorous and robust immune system in the wall of the colon itself.
 The mucous layer and these immune cells together are a strong defense mechanism except for people who get Crohn’s Disease.
 Something happens to this mucous layer or biofilm.
 Under these conditions, bacteria are able to migrate through the mucous layer and cause inflammation to the underlying tissue.
 This is how Crohn’s begins.
-In no other intestinal condition that we know is the mucous layer breeched like what happens in Crohn’s Disease.
+In no other intestinal condition that we know is the mucous layer breached like what happens in Crohn’s Disease.
 One final comment.
 Emulsifiers are a large group of additives that manufacturers put in many foods.
 Detergents are another group of chemicals that are extremely prevalent around the house and kitchen.
 Remember these 2 words-emulsifiers and detergents.
 I will have more to say about them and how they may disrupt the intestinal mucous layer or biofilm.

 Inflammation is what Crohn’s Disease is all about.
 The key fact is that bacteria within the gut, for reasons we now understand rather well, penetrate the protective mucous layer covering the inside of the gut.
 From there they invade the bowel wall and so cause Crohn’s Disease.
 Science now knows a lot about inflammation in the body.
-For the Crohn’s patient they are worth knowing.
+For the Crohn’s patient, they are worth knowing.

 a) Colon wall

 The typical Western-style, high saturated fat, high meat diet does 2 things that we know.
-First it stimulates the production of excessive bile from the liver.
-In animals this excess bile promotes the growth of certain bacteria in the colon which can cause a Crohn’s-like inflammation in susceptible animals.
+First, it stimulates the production of excessive bile from the liver.
+In animals, this excess bile promotes the growth of certain bacteria in the colon which can cause a Crohn’s like inflammation in susceptible animals.
 This is bad enough.
 But the 2nd major thing that these saturated fats do is to induce a change in the makeup of the bacteria in the gut itself.
 Again, this leads to mild but definite inflammation in the colon wall.
 Just as important, the cells that line the colon weaken and allow bacterial materials to leak between the cells and accumulate in the blood.
 This is known as a leaky gut.
-People on a Western style, high fat diet have a leaky gut.
+People on a Western style, high-fat diet have a leaky gut.
 This is not desirable.

 b) Immune strength

 The major part of your immune system comes from the colon wall.
 This starts on the day we are born when bacteria first start to grow in the infant’s intestine.
-Following a diet as outlined above enhances the strength of your immune system through your entire life.
+Following a diet, as outlined above enhances the strength of your immune system through your entire life.
 This, in turn, likely makes a positive difference in how your body responds to inflammation.

 c) LPS (lipo-poly-saccharide)

-This terrible sounding word refers to breakdown materials from the wall of the bacteria within the gut.
+This terrible sounding word refers to break down materials from the wall of the bacteria within the gut.
 When these substances slide through a leaky gut wall, as is present in CD, they then enter the blood stream.
 There they are called endotoxins or simply toxins.
 They induce inflammation throughout the body, in fat cells, in the lining of arteries (atherosclerosis), the liver and elsewhere.
 Nobody wants the toxins in their body, especially a Crohn’s patient.

 d) Omega 3 and Omega 6 oils